G2-Games/lbee-utils/README.md

 ## Acknowledgments
 The implementations for compression and decompression of CZ1 and CZ3 were derived from [GARbro](https://github.com/morkt/GARbro/).
-The implementation of compression and decompression for CZ2 were derived from the implementation in [LuckSystem](https://github.com/wetor/LuckSystem).
+The implementation of compression and decompression for CZ2 was derived from the implementation in [LuckSystem](https://github.com/wetor/LuckSystem).
 This project would not have been possible without their amazing work.

 ## Specifications and Info
-<sup>Bytes are in Little Endian</sup>

 Each `CZ#` file starts with a header.
 The first 14 (`0x0E`) bytes of the header are common to all `CZ#` files.
 The data which come after that are specific to each format, although several `CZ#` formats do share the same layout.

+All byte layouts are in Little Endian.

 ### Common header:
 | Offset      | Ex.
 Values  | ASCII | Purpose                           |